Specialist divorce lawyers & solicitors

 How long will a Divorce take?

 It is a good idea to resolve the financial matters before the divorce is finalised.
 This could include property, pensions, income, and other assets.
-This means a divorce usually takes longer.
+This means a divorce usually takes longer depending on your personal circumstances.

 Will I need to go to Court?